rydmike/adaptive_theme_demo/README.md

 In case there was no extension added to our `ThemeData` we should have a fallback text style.
 This is important if the extension cannot always be guaranteed to be added to `ThemeData`.

-This might be the case if you have made a custom packaged widget that comes with a theme extension for additional custom styling.
-In such cases you want to make sure your custom-packaged widget falls back to nice default values if its theme extension is not added to `ThemeData` to theme it.
-This is kind of like the Material UI widgets also behave when there is no component theme defined to get their default values.
+This might be the case if we have made a custom packaged widget that comes with a theme extension for additional custom styling.
+In such cases we want to make sure our custom-packaged widget falls back to nice default values, if its theme extension is not added to `ThemeData` to theme it.
+This is like the Material UI widgets also behave when there is no component theme defined, they then get their default values from a private class with fixed values.

-If you are using an extension in your own app for your own custom app properties, then you can guarantee that is added.
-You can then skip the fallback and just bang it.
+When we are using a theme extension in our own app, for our own custom app properties, we can always guarantee that the `ThemeExtension` is always added to `ThemeData`.
+We can then alternatively skip the fallback and just bang it.

-So what happens now when we use this font extension in a widget and toggle the font zooming ON and OFF with `zoomBlogFonts`?
-The font size will animate between the two sizes we defined, this will happen everywhere in your app where you have used the custom text styles.
-All we did was update the font size values it uses in its theme extension.
+So what happens now when we use this font extension in a widget and toggle the font zooming ON and OFF via `zoomBlogFonts`?

+The text size will animate between the two sizes we defined, this will happen everywhere in our app where we used the two custom blog text styles.
+All we did was update the font size values that the two styles use in their theme extension.

 In this demo we toggle a `ListTileSwitch` that creates a new `ThemeSettings` value and updates our theme with a new extension having another font size.
 Since `ThemeExtension` properties animate, the font size will animate between the two sizes we defined in the `AppThemeExtension.make` factory constructor.